Chervona Ruta (festival): Later editions

-The second edition of the festival took place in 1991 in Zaporizhzhia and brought accolades to a number of new participants, including Andriy Kill (later known as Skryabin), Plach Yeremiyi, The Telnyuk Sisters, Mertvy Piven.
+The second edition of the festival took place from 10 to 17 August 1991 in Zaporizhzhia and brought accolades to a number of new participants, including Andriy Kill (later known as Skryabin), Plach Yeremiyi, The Telnyuk Sisters, Mertvy Piven.
 Compared to the first festival, which was visited by approximately 40 ,000 viewers, the event in Zaporizhzhia was seen live by 60,000 people.

 The third festival was held in 1993 in Donetsk and saw the rise of future stars like Oleksandr Ponomariov, Iryna Shynkaruk, Viktor Pavlik, Pikkardiyska Tertsiya and Viy.
 The number of visitors reached 160,000.

 The scenes of the fourth "Ruta" in 1995 were shared between the Crimean cities of Sevastopol and Simferopol.
 That year the contest included young Ukrainian performers like EL Kravchuk, Natalia Mohylevska, Ani Lorak, The VYO, Katia Buzhynska, Motor'rolla and others.
 The festival was visited by approximately 250,000 viewers.

 The fifth edition of "Chervona Ruta" took place in 1997 in Kharkiv.
 Among notable performers of the contest were Katya Chilly, TNMK and Tartak.
 500,000 viewers visited the festival in Kharkiv, and another 500,000 in Kyiv.

 In 1999 the festival visited Dnipropetrovsk.
 Among performers were Dymna Sumish and Spidvey (future #KHORTA).
 Together with scenes in Kyiv, the performances were seen by approximately 1 million viewers.

 The 2001 contest took place in Kyiv and saw performances by Krykhitka Tsakhes and Ocheretianyi Kit.

 In 2003, 2005 and 2007 "Chervona Ruta" once again visited Kyiv.
 The 2003 edition saw the successful debut of Anastasia Kochetova, today better known as MamaRika.